basp/linie/src/Genie/README.md

 };
 ```

 This is the math provider mapping.
 You can see that for `double` and `int` it will map to `Math` and for `float` it will map to the new `MathF`.
-There's a custom `EFloat` provider here (outside of the .NET framework) but included with Genie.
+For `EFloat` and `DoubleDouble` we have a straight mapping to their types which (should) support all the required static math methods.

 At the start of the `static` constructor there's a single line of code that looks up the appropriate math provider:
 ```